Supported controls, operations, and keywords

-UFT AI Codeless supports testing mobile and web applications on mobile devices connected to UFT Mobile.
+AI Codeless Testing supports testing desktop web applications, and applications on mobile devices connected to UFT Mobile.

-UFT AI Codeless identifies common application controls such as camera, categories, chat, check box, facebook, favorites, radio button, share, toggle button, trash, twitter, and view.
-For a complete list of controls that UFT AI Codeless can identify, see the AI testing section of the UFT Help Center.
+AI Codeless Testing identifies common application controls such as camera, categories, chat, check box, Facebook, favorites, radio button, share, toggle button, trash, twitter, and view.
+For a complete list of controls that AI Codeless Testing can identify, see the AI testing section of the UFT Help Center.

 The following is a list of operations that Codeless tests can perform on an identified control.
 In parentheses, you can find alternative names or aliases that refer to the same operations.

 These are the keywords you can use for operations when writing a test step:

 - check, uncheck (select, clear)

 - Verify <object> exists

 - Verify <object> does not exist

 PB (property-based) actions

 Verify <object> exists